wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 Status
     Indicates whether this segment is active (default) or inactive.
-If it has been set to 'inactive', visitors will not be appointed to this segment and no personalized content for this segment will be shown to visitors.
+If it has been set to 'inactive', visitors will not be appointed to this segment and no personalised content for this segment will be shown to visitors.

 Page count
     The amount of pages that have variants using this segment.